top of page

 1. Regulate Sewage Sludge: Implement stricter filtration standards for wastewater treatment.

-2. Promote Biodegradable Alternatives: Replace plastic mulch with natural materials like jute or starch-based films.
+2. Promote Biodegradable Alternatives: Replace plastic mulch with natural materials, such as jute or starch-based films.

 3. Farmer Education: Train farmers on microplastic risks and sustainable practices.

-4. Soil Remediation: Use earthworms and fungi to degrade plastics naturally.
+4. Soil Remediation: Utilise earthworms and fungi to naturally degrade plastics.

 5. Policy Action: Governments must enforce bans on non-essential plastics and fund research into remediation tech.